OneDrive Always Shows Syncing? 12 Ways to Fix It

 1. Download and install CBackup on your computer, create an account and sign in.

-2. Click on My Storage on the left side, and tap Add Clouds, then choose OneDrive and hit the Add button.
+2. Click on My Storage on the left side, choose OneDrive, and hit the Authorize Now button.
 After that, you should sign in to your OneDrive account and authorize CBackup to access your OneDrive files.

 3. Click on the Sync position and Sync PC to Public Cloud.